puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 The recommended way to configure Microsoft Edge is to use Microsoft Intune "Administrative Templates profile" as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
 You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10).
 The custom settings option is helpful for evaluating or testing a Microsoft Edge setting that isn’t available yet in the Microsoft Intune "Administrative Templates profile".

 > [!IMPORTANT]
 > As a best practice, don’t use a custom OMA URI and the Administration templates profile to configure the same Microsoft Edge setting.
-If an organization deploys the same policy using both a custom OMA URI and an Administrative template profile, but with different values the end user will get unpredictable results.
+If an organization deploys the same policy using both a custom OMA URI and an Administrative template profile, but with different values, users will get unpredictable results.
 We strongly recommend backing out your OMA URI profile before using the Adminstration templates profile.

 ## Ingest the Microsoft Edge ADMX file into Intune